Know The Difference Between These House PaintsJuly 16th, 2019 by Clark Danson

 Eggshell paint, also referred to as satin, has a slightly higher sheen than matte or flat paints.
 This paint isn’t shiny, but has some reflectivity to it.
 Eggshell finishes are highly recommended for high-trafficked areas of your home, such as the kitchen and living room, because of their durability, stain resistance, and the fact that they are easy to clean.

 Semigloss is a tough finish that doesn’t show much wear.
 This paint is highly durable and can withstand being repeatedly washed.
 Semigloss finishes do show most imperfections that are underneath because of how it reflects light.
 This is a good finish to use in rooms that obtain a lot of moisture like in bathrooms or laundry room.
 You can also use semigloss on wall trim and on doors.

 This has the highest sheen out of all the finishes.
-Gloss paint is great for covering window and door trim, as well as painting over furniture.
-While gloss finish is best for wall and door trim, you can use it on walls that you want to have a shinier look.
+Semi gloss and high gloss paint finishes are great for covering window and door trim, as well as painting over furniture.
+While semi and high gloss paint is best for wall and door trim, you can use it on walls that you want to have a shinier look.
 This is a hard finish, which makes it very strong.

 Reno Paint Mart Can Help